-Day 1 Ext: (Nov 25) After return to Delhi, we’ll be connect with an evening flight to Amristar to begin the extension.
+Day 1 Ext (Nov.
+10): After return to Delhi, we’ll connect with an evening flight to Amritsar to begin the extension.
 Once in Amritsar, we’ll be transported to our hotel.
-Spend the night in Amristar.
+Spend the night in Amritsar.

-Day 4 Ext: (Nov 28) After breakfast we explore the un-ending list of attractions in Haridwar including: Har-Ki-Pauri, several Hindu temples and ashrams, and the Daksh Mahadev Temple.
-Beyond the amazing architectural designs, it is the spiritual ambience of these sacred spots that is so striking.
+Day 4 Ext (Nov.
+13): After breakfast, we explore the unending list of attractions in Haridwar including Har-Ki-Pauri, several Hindu temples and ashrams, and the Daksh Mahadev Temple.
+Beyond the amazing architectural designs, it is the spiritual ambiance of these sacred spots that is so striking.
 Other important places we will try to visit are the Sapt Rishi Ashram, the Kanva Rishi Ashram, the Bharat Mata Temple, Maya Devi Temple, Bhimgoda, and Shanti Kunj.
 We’ll spend the night in Haridwar.

-Day 5 Ext: (Nov 29) Morning is to walk across the bridge to witness Ganga and people with religious faith.
+Day 5 Ext (Nov.
+14): Morning is to walk across the bridge to witness Ganga and people with religious faith.
 After breakfast transfer to the Dehradun airport to board the flight for Delhi.
-Meeting & assistance upon arrival in Delhi airport and transfer to international terminal for your onward flight.
+Meeting & assistance upon arrival in Delhi airport and transfer to the international terminal for your onward flight.